At any time anywhere, anyone can go to the Meetings Coverage website and find out what is going on at the United Nations.

 Many times, Press Officers will have a written copy of a delegation’s intervention and must quickly encapsulate eight or nine pages into one to three paragraphs.
 The capacity for synthesizing or "l'esprit de synthèse" guides the Section and its Press Officers.

 Carefully reviewed by Editors and Editorial Assistants who check the accuracy, terminology and writing quality of draft copies, these press releases are jargon-free, easily understood synopsises for the public, press, Governments and civil society to keep informed of international issues being discussed in the Security Council, General Assembly, Economic and Social Council, as well as other United Nations bodies.

-The Meetings Coverage Section is part of the Press Service in the News and Media Division.
+The Meetings Coverage Section is part of the Content and Media Services Branch of the News and Media Division.